Read in 3 minutes

 Welcome to the MariaDB monitor.
 Commands end with ; or \g.
 Your MariaDB connection id is 8 Server version: 10.3.7-MariaDB MariaDB Server Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-In this tutorial, we’ve show you how to install and secure MariaDB on a CentOS 7 server.
-You may also want to read about how to manage MySQL user accounts and databases or how to reset a MySQL root password in case you have forgotten it.
+In this tutorial, we’ve shown you how to install and secure MariaDB on a CentOS 7 server.